NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 We assume that we have a reference :term:`data period<Data Period>` which we can use in order to extrapolate the performance our model will have on a :term:`data chunk<Data Chunk>`.
-This extrapolation happens by performing a weighted performance calculation whose effect is to make the reference data resemble more the chunk data.
+This extrapolation happens by performing a weighted performance calculation whose effect is to make the reference data resemble the chunk data more.
 This is accomplished by calculating the :term:`density ratio<Density Ratio>` between the chunk data and the reference data.
 The density ratio is defined as the ratio of the chunk data :term:`probability density function<Probability Density Function>`